+We help our students to define a unique vision for their career and life, and connect them in multidimensional, personalized ways to the resources, people, organizations and opportunities that will enable them to make that vision a reality.
 The Office of Career Services is here to help you make the connection between the work you are doing in your classes to the world of work beyond the classroom.
 Whether you are thinking about internships, summer jobs or work after graduation, we are here to help.

+Career Services at Wilmington College is proud to partner with Handshake, a database service which top employers use to recruit, giving our students access to jobs and internships which are not available anywhere else.
+All WC students can create a profile in Handshake and be matched with jobs that are a good fit based on their interests and talents.
+Open Handshake What IS Handshake?
 Individual conversations - also called “career counseling”.
 Don’t worry; you don’t need a career picked out already.
 These conversations can be about anything from trying to figure out what you might want to do to guidance on salary negotiation (and everything in between).

 Career Events – Employers are interested in meeting you and letting you know about the work they do.
 Throughout the year, Career Services hosts/co-hosts events where students have the opportunity to speak with professionals in a variety of fields to learn more about careers in that area.

 On-Campus Interviewing – Employers seeking interns or full time employees may choose to come on campus to interview students for open positions.
 Opportunities like this rarely happen after you graduate, so take advantage of on-campus interviewing opportunities.
-Starting in January 2014, students will be able to find On-Campus Interviewing opportunities through WHOLElink.

 Graduate school planning – Considering graduate school?
 Not sure what graduate school is (or if you need to go)?
 The Career Services Office can help you get started as you are begin considering graduate school and direct you to resources, human and otherwise, to move to the next step.